foxglove/create-foxglove-extension/examples/call-service-panel-example/README.md

 # call-service-panel

-This is a simple [Foxglove](http://foxglove.dev/) [extension panel](https://docs.foxglove.dev/docs/visualization/extensions/api/panel) that allows for calling services.
+This is a simple [Lichtblick](https://github.com/Lichtblick-Suite) extension panel that allows for calling services.